syncfusion-content/flutter-docs/Flutter/datagrid/conditional-styling.md

 ---
 layout: post
-title: Conditional Styling in Flutter DataGrid control | Syncfusion
+title: Conditional Styling in Flutter DataGrid | Syncfusion | DataTable
 description: Learn here all about Conditional Styling feature of Syncfusion Flutter DataGrid (SfDataGrid) control and more.
 platform: flutter
 control: SfDataGrid